top of page

 Food Resiliency

-The MD FSRC was established in 2021 to address food insecurity issues across the state by addressing local food production, distribution, equity, access, public health impacts, data tracking and funding needs.
+The Maryland Food System Resiliency Council (MD FSRC) was established in 2021 to address food insecurity issues across the state by addressing local food production, distribution, equity, access, public health impacts, data tracking and funding needs.
 The Frederick County Food Council is an active member.

 Read the 2022 General Assemply Report with important recommendations